 Kyoko Noguchi (Japan)

-Focus of Lecture: The next move for Health Psychology in Asia: How theories drive our power into practice
+Focus of Lecture: The Next Move for Health Psychology in Asia: Theory to Practice

 Nominating Division/Section: Health Psychology & Behavioural Medicine